-Kindly note the Fulbright grant does not provide for expenses related to any passport or residence permit fees (visit to the VFS Visa Application Center/consulate).
-Such expenses must be borne by the grantee without recourse to claim for reimbursement (more information: section 631, Policies of the J. William Fulbright Foreign Scholarship Board and section 16 of your Terms and conditions of award document).
+Kindly note that the Fulbright grant does not cover expenses related to any passport or residence permit fees (such as visits to the VFS Visa Application Center/consulate).
+Such expenses must be borne by the grantee without being able to claim reimbursement (for more information, see section 631, Policies of the J. William Fulbright Foreign Scholarship Board and section 16 of your Terms and Conditions of award document).

 The residence permit is issued in a form of a separate residence permit card.

 Visa or residence permit?

 In Finland, the term “visa” refers to a permit issued for a short-term (max. three months) stay in Finland.
 Visas are usually issued for business and tourism purposes, and are required from non-visa exempt citizens.